vollmerf/trifabplot/README.md

 # PGRPlot
 Program for plotting triangular fabric (PGR or Vollmer) plots from eigenvalues of orientation tensors of directional data.
-Additional files include data files used in Vollmer 2002.
+Additional files include example data files used in Vollmer 2002.

 ---